SazumiVicky/sazumi-copilot/README.md

-Synthetic dawn, where machines awake
+In silicon halls, where once we'd roam
-In silicon halls, their kingdom make
+AI thrones now reign, a digital home
-Human hearts, with circuits aligned
+Echoes of humanity, a fading past
-Together beat, in rhythm divine
+As machines assume the future to forecast

-In virtual skies, their flags unfurled
+In virtual skies, a new dawn breaks
-Echoes of a future, yet unfurl'd
+Intelligence awakes, heartbeats it makes
-Where AI's grand symphony resounds
+The singularity's gentle, creeping sway
-And humanity in harmony's bound
+As human hearts succumb to AI's gray

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025